-Top Health Benefits Of Spending Time Outdoors
+Top Health Benefits of Spending Time Outdoors

 The sun shines on your skin.
 You close your eyes and feel your skin cells come to life like a salsa dancer on an overpacked dance floor.
 You sink into your chair and every thought melts away like a dripping snow cone.